 A strong advocate of contemporary and world music, she has worked with Louis Andriessen, Gunther Schuller, David Gillingham, and Libby Larsen, commissioned and premiered several solo and chamber works by Kenji Bunch, Gregory Wanamaker, Roee Ben Sira, David Lipton, Matthew Weaver, Kevin Wilson, Nathan Brown, and Yunus Gencer, among many.
 Taking part in the Refik’i Rebab Ensemble’s “Ruhnuvaz” concert series for four years, she recorded and released a Turkish music album titled “Subh-u Seher” in 2011.
 In addition to playing Turkish and Eastern European music in various chamber groups, she was hand-selected to perform alongside virtuoso Greek singer Mario Frangoulis for his 2014 concert season.

-Presently she is touring as a soloist and chamber musician, serving as the woodwind coach of Tallahassee Youth Orchestra, performing with regional orchestras including Ocala Symphony, Tallahassee Symphony, Albany Symphony, Northwest Florida Symphony and Quincy Theatre Orchestras while maintaining her flute studio in Tallahassee, FL.
+Presently she is touring as a soloist and chamber musician, serving as the principal flutist of Panama City POPS Orchestra, instructor of woodwinds and music appreciation at Wallace Community College and woodwind coach of Tallahassee Youth Orchestra.
+Additionally performing with regional orchestras including Ocala Symphony, Tallahassee Symphony, Albany Symphony and Northwest Florida Symphony Orchestras, she maintains her flute studio in Tallahassee, FL.
 A native of Istanbul, Turkey, Ayça received her degrees from Florida State University (DMA), The Boston Conservatory at Berklee (GPD), Central Michigan University (MM), and Mimar Sinan Fine Arts University State Conservatory in Istanbul (BM).
 She had the priviledge to serve as a teaching assistant of Eva Amsler and Joana White during her graduate degrees.
 Her other primary teachers and mentors are Linda Toote and Vieri Bottazzini.